-In addition to our encryption methods, we also don’t track your personal information.
-We don’t link your searches to a data profile all about you, like big search engines do.
-When we deliver your results, we don’t send your information to our search partners.
+In addition to our encryption methods, we also don’t track your search history in any user identifiable way.
+When we deliver your results, we also don’t send your information to our search partners.

 Why Is Search Encrypt a Browser Extension?

 People may wonder why we offer our search engine as a browser extension.
 We believe that using our extension is the easiest and most convenient way for people to avoid the search engines that track their information and put their privacy at risk.

 Rather than having to change settings on your device or browser, just add our extension and your searches will be safer from the search engines that may track you.
 Another way to protect your searches is to make Search Encrypt your default search engine.

 We also plan on improving our search engine and extensions to deliver better results and to add more privacy features.